Your pelvis isn’t broken — it’s been adapting.

 THE CLASSES

-• Notice sensation in the pelvis, belly, and breath
+• notice sensation in the pelvis, breath, and body

-• Feel how simple movements and posture change internal support
+• explore how breath and posture influence support

-• Pause, reflect, and listen to what your body is communicating
+• listen to what your body is communicating

 • We begin by listening.